 And where faith is, there is the promise; and the consummation of the promise is rest.
-So that in illumination what we receive is knowledge, and the end of knowledge is rest...
+So that in illumination specially those things to which God Himself alludes, speaking by Isaiah: "There is an inheritance for those who serve the Lord."

-&lt;sup>1 Exhortation to the Heathen, 10.
+1 Exhortation to the Heathen, 10.

-&lt;sup>2 Paedagogus 1:6.
+2 Paedagogus 1:6.